Connect with us

 Quad isn’t trying to dazzle anyone with reinvention here—it’s tightening the bolts on a strategy that’s already paying off.
 The Quad 3 integrated amplifier, which just earned one of our Editors’ Choice Awards for 2025 (full review coming early next week), showed that the brand still knows how to build a compact integrated that’s rock-solid, sensibly specified, and genuinely impressive with the right loudspeakers.
 The new Quad 3CDT follows naturally, extending the same design language and no-nonsense thinking rather than chasing features nobody asked for.
 Taken together with the revived 33/303 and now the Quad 3/3CDT pairing, Quad appears to have rediscovered a rhythm that prioritizes build quality, system coherence, and longevity over hype.

-England may be spiralling in a few other departments at the moment, but when it comes to hi-fi, the message is clear: the Brits are still very much in the game—and playing it properly.
+England may be wobbling like a cart with one wheel missing in a muddy medieval lane, but when it comes to hi-fi, the verdict is unambiguous: the Brits are still very much in the game—clear-eyed, stubbornly competent, and doing it properly while the rest of the world argues about trends.

 quad-3dct-cd-transport-lifestyle